-Intent/Clarification: A history of chronic inhalation reactive disease (asbestosis, mesothelioma, black lung disease or pneumoconiosis) may qualify as chronic lung disease.
-Radiation induced pneumonitis or radiation fibrosis also qualifies as chronic lung disease. (if above criteria are met) A history of atelectasis is a transient condition and does not qualify.
+Update Oct 2020 - The typical cardiac surgery patient has a history of cigarette smoking and so the most common type of chronic lung disease in the ACSD population is Chronic Obstructive Pulmonary Disease, which includes chronic bronchitis and/or emphysema A number of these patients will require inhaled or oral pharmacological therapy (e.g., beta-adrenergic agonist, anti-inflammatory agent, leukotriene receptor antagonist, or steroid) and some will require supplemental oxygen.
+Pulmonary function testing is used to establish a diagnosis and to help assess its severity.
 Chronic lung disease can include patients with chronic obstructive pulmonary disease, chronic bronchitis, or emphysema.
 It can also include a patient who is currently being chronically treated with inhaled or oral pharmacological therapy (e.g., beta-adrenergic agonist, anti-inflammatory agent, leukotriene receptor antagonist, or steroid).